 Taking control is easier when you know the details.
 Learn some common medical terms that will help you navigate your advanced prostate cancer journey.
-You will see these terms throughout the site and you may have already heard them from your health care team, so get familiar with them.
+You will see these terms throughout the site and you may have already heard them from your healthcare team, so it is important to be familiar with them.

-Glands that sit on top of the kidneys that produce steroids and hormones, including five to 10 percent of a man’s testosterone.
+Glands that sit on top of the kidneys that produce steroids and hormones.

 Category of sex hormones that promote the development and maintenance of male sex characteristics.